 - Interaction in general and professional situations.

-- Participation in and management of meetings.
+- Participation in and management of debates and meetings.

 - Negotiation skills.